sphinx-labs/sphinx/CONTRIBUTING.md

 ```

 ### Testing
-We currently have automated tests in our plugins and executor packages.
-To run the complete automated test suite, you'll need to create an `.env` file in the `packages/executor` directory with two environment variables:
+We currently have automated tests in our contracts, core, and plugins packages.

+To run the complete automated test suite, you'll need to create an `.env` file in the `packages/plugins` directory with an environment variable:
 ```
-IPFS_PROJECT_ID=<Infura ipfs project id to retrieve config file>
-IPFS_API_KEY_SECRET=<Infura ipfs api key to retrieve config file>
+DEV_FILE_PATH=./
 ```

 Once you've define those environment variables, run the tests: